streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Find some [recent ones](https://github.com/streetcomplete/StreetComplete/pulls?q=is%3Apr+is%3Aclosed) adding a quest.

 You can look at what was changed to achieve the goal, where relevant code is located.
-How much coding was needed to implement something.
+How much coding was needed to implement something?
 And what kind of comments are typical, how long one needs to wait for maintainers and so on.

 This can be also used to locate relevant code, especially helpful if some change needs to be done in multiple files.